vg22/portio-hugo/assets/bootstrap-4.5.2/site/docs/4.5/components/forms.md

 {% endcapture %}
 {% include example.html content=example %}

 You'll need to set the language of your document (or subtree thereof) correctly in order for the correct text to be shown.
-This can be done using [the `lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) on the `<html>` element or the [`Content-Language` HTTP header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.12), among other methods.
+This can be done using [the `lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) on the `<html>` element or the [`Content-Language` https header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.12), among other methods.

 #### Translating or customizing the strings with HTML